mixologee/tirvandor/homebrewery-files/blood-and-coin-homebrewery.md

 {{description,note
 *A cultist hands you sealed scroll:*

 *"Tomorrow, while they slaughter each other, we act.
-I have Components 1, 2, 3.
-Need 4 and 5.
-They're on the battlefield—kings/generals carry them as protective talismans, unknowing.
+I have secured Component 1.
+Components 2 and 3 are within my grasp—my agents move to claim them as we speak.
+Components 4 and 5 will appear on the battlefield tomorrow, carried as protective talismans by generals who don't understand what they possess.
 While armies clash, we steal them.
 Complete the set.
 Reshape reality.
 Save the world.
 Join me. —Corvus"*
 }}